cai-lw/cs-97si-solutions/docs/assn10.md

 ## 2185 Milking Grid (7)

+Let's first consider the one-dimensional version.
+A string `S` has period `T` if and only if `S[0..N-T-1]==S[T..N-1]`, so its smallest period corresponds to its longest prefix-suffix, which can be found by KMP in $O(N)$.

+For the original two-dimensional problem, the answer is just the product of the smallest row period and the smallest column period.

 ## 3349 Snowflake Snow Snowflakes (7)

 We need a string hash function that is invariant upon rotating or reversing.
 Simply adding or xor-ing all numbers (or after applying a single-variable function) together is a bad idea, since all permutations will have the same hash.